lima1909/lookups/README.md

 ### Disadvantage

 - it is more memory required.
 In addition to the user data, data for the _hash_, _index_ are also stored.
-- the write operation are slower, because for every wirte operation is a another on (for storing the lookup data) necessary
+- the write operation are slower, because for every wirte operation is an another one (for storing the lookup data) necessary

 ### How can I use it?